Updated

 - after a suspension or revocation expires,

-- the motorist must reinstate his driver’s license.
+- you must reinstate your driver’s license.

 - contacting the DMV,